Onnamission/SQL-Problem-Solving/Miscellaneous/README.md

 ### Case 13

-<b>Q. Do the data cleaning by removing dollar sign and converting data type to int</b>
+<b>Q.</b> Do the data cleaning by removing dollar sign and converting data type to int.

 **Duplicate Employee Table**